Tao and Science

 Gravity demonstrates how the weight or inertial energy of a planet exerts a force, which pushes on space and yet, pulls other planets toward it.
 Like electromagnetism, the dynamics of gravity make it difficult to detect whether a force is actually pushing or pulling.

 In our observations, we detect the outline of something generating itself in “two modes.”
-The pushing and pulling of various forces becomes fundamentally linked, underscoring the profound wisdom of ancient Chinese thought.
+The pushing and pulling of various forces becomes fundamentally linked, underscoring the profound wisdom of ancient Taoist thought.

 “The firm and yielding transform each other;